Avg: 2.3 from 61 votes

 P1 - The original start was from the right edge of the small ledge with a tree; however, better climbing is had by starting from the ground and that is the way the climb is now described in the Williams' Guide.

 Climb the face, angling up left to the corner and a small rooflet.
 Traverse right (moving past the thin crack of Wild Horses in the center of the thin white face) to the far right crack in that face.
 Climb up the crack (crux, sequency), then continue up easier rock past several horizontals to a nice ledge.
-Set up a directional, then traverse left to the pine tree belay/rap.
+Set up a directional, then traverse left to the bolt anchor.